A company I contract for recently upgraded their servers to Centos 7, which means we’re now in the world of Systemd instead of SysVinit.

 We had a situation where we needed to provide authenticated access to our SVN repo from most places, but needed anonymous read access from a select few IPs.
 Turns out this was harder to figure out than I expected.
 I thought this would have been a solved problem, but after a lot of Googling I couldn’t find any solutions.
 I’m documenting this here in case someone else runs up against this and needs a solution.

-I initially tried using an Apache ‘If’ in the config to specify different SVN access files, but for some reason this didn’t work. … [continue reading]
+I initially tried using an Apache ‘If’ in the config to specify different SVN access files, but for some reason this didn’t work.
+I couldn’t get good information from debug, but it appeared the correct file was passed to AuthzSVN, however for the authenticated access we’d get a 403 Forbidden error after authenticating.
+Anonymous access worked.
+The two access files were the same except for one … Read More »

 Before cloud music was even a blip on the radar.
 I was frustrated with the state of the art: syncing music to my devices.
 I have a pretty big music catalog and it has never been possible to sync it all to a single device.
 When I was traveling I’d have to decide just what it was I thought I’d want to listen to.
 Inevitable, I’d want to hear something I didn’t bring along.
 That sent me in search of a solution, and that’s when I stumbled across subsonic.
-It’s a donationware application that allows for streaming music from your home network to the Internet. … [continue reading]
+It’s a donationware application that allows for streaming music from your home network to the Internet.
+It has some cool features.
+It can convert any audio format (assuming you have the right libraries) to mp3 so you don’t have to worry about device compatibly.
+It can resample to lower bit rates … Read More »

 On Sunday I was making cookies (Snickerdoodles) and Ali had put on some Christmas music.
 The Twelve Days Of Christmas, The Sinatra Christmas Album version, came on, and I said to her, “I’m confused by this song.
 What are the twelve days of Christmas?”
 I went through a couple of scenarios in my head, and I finally said, “How many days are in Hanukkah?”
 She said, “Seven?
 I think.”
 Me, “Huh.
 I really don’t understand this song, where do the twelve days come from?”

-Today, I was poking around on the intertubes and came across this video. … [continue reading]
+Today, I was poking around on the intertubes and came across this video.
+I thought it was pretty funny how much this mirrored my thought process …

 David and I did our annual hiking trip back in September.
 It was absolutely the hardest terrain we’ve ever covered.
 We were hard pressed to do seven miles a day.
 I can only imagine what it would have been like if I hadn’t made significant strides in reducing my pack weight.